tembo-io/website/docs/tembo-cloud/try-extensions-locally.md

 Run a Postgres container locally and install extensions with Trunk.

+There's an example of using this method of trying extensions in the blog [Version History and Lifecycle Policies for Postgres Tables](https://tembo.io/blog/table-version-history).

 ## Start Postgres using Docker

 - You can start a Postgres container locally like this